 Newborns breathe mainly through their nose, especially when feeding.
 Therefore, it is important to keep this airway free of mucous until he learns to breathe through his mouth.
 Sneezing is your baby’s way of clearing his nose.
 Some mucous is normal.
 However, too much mucous can cause nasal congestion making it harder for your baby to breathe.
 Clean the mucous from your baby’s nose by suctioning it with a bulb syringe.
 To do this, squeeze the bulb first, then gently place the tip of the syringe in his nose.
 Release the bulb to suck out the mucous.
 Squeeze the mucous into a tissue.
 Repeat these steps until your baby’s nose is clear.
 If mucous has dried on the outside of his nose, dab it with a damp cloth until it softens; then wash it off.
 Do not use cotton swabs (Q-tips) to clean inside your baby’s nose.
 A sudden movement by your baby could cause him to get hurt.
 Clean the bulb before using it again.

 Your baby may have a clear or milky-white mucous discharge from one or both eyes.
 This is common usually caused by a clogged tear duct.
 To clean mucous from his eyes, lay your baby on his back.
 Turn his head toward the eye you are cleaning.
 Wipe the eye from the inside, next to his nose, to the outside with a cotton ball and plain water.
 Do not get the mucous from one eye into the other eye.
 Use a clean cotton ball for each wipe.
 If the discharge starts after you get home from the hospital, call your pediatrician.
 Your pediatrician will tell you how to massage the area to unclog the tear duct.
+If the mucous is yellow or green, it could mean infection, call your pediatrician.

 Our skin protects our bodies from infection.
 An infection starts more easily in broken skin such as a rash or a scratch.
 Therefore, it is very important to protect your baby’s skin from rashes.
 Rashes often begin as a skin irritation.
 So, avoid using soaps and lotions that have harsh chemicals or perfume because they can irritate your baby’s skin.
 If you use soap, rinse your baby’s skin well to remove all of the soap.
 Scrubbing your baby’s skin can also irritate it and lead to a rash.
 Gentle washing is all that is needed.